Decomposing Tensor Spaces via Path Signatures: Decomposition of the Thrall modules

 For a more systematic way of computing the decomposition of $W_{\lambda}(V)$ we can use character theory.
 For a detailed introduction to character theory, we refer the reader to \cite[Lecture 6]{FHrep}.
 Roughly speaking, to each representation $U$ of $\GL(\CC^d)$ we can associate a symmetric polynomial in $d$ variables known as the \emph{character}.
 Moreover, decomposing a representation into irreducibles amounts to writing its character as a combination of Schur polynomials.

 The character of the representation $W_\lambda(V)$ is a symmetric polynomial called the \emph{higher Lie character} or \emph{Gessel-Reutenauer symmetric polynomial}, see for instance \cite[Equation 2.1]{GR93}.
-It can be computed in a purely combinatorial way, so that the problem of determining the Thrall coefficients becomes a problem in algebraic combinatorics.
+It can be computed in a purely combinatorial way, so that the problem of determining the Thrall coefficients becomes a problem in algebraic combinatorics: they are the coefficients of the expansion of the Gessel-Reutenauer symmetric polynomials in the Schur basis.
 In \cite{TheMathRepoFile}, we explain how to compute the higher Lie characters and how to algorithmically compute the Thrall decomposition.
 Even for a partition of $k=30$, the computation of the decomposition \eqref{eq:ThrallCoefficients} takes less than a second.

 \begin{remark} For $\lambda \vdash k\leq 4$, the decomposition of $W_{\lambda}(V)$ is multiplicity-free, meaning that each $a^{\lambda}_\mu$ is either zero or one.
 However, this pattern does not persist: already for $k=5$ we have $a^{(4,1)}_{(3,1,1)}=2$, i.e., the Thrall module $W_{(4,1)}(V)$ contains two copies of the Schur module $\s_{(3,1,1)}(V)$. \end{remark}